Keparoo/casting-agency/README.md

 ```
 ## Testing

 Replace the jwt tokens in test_app.py with the ones generated on the website.
+JWT tokens expire 24 hours from generation.

-For testing locally, we need to stop the development server and reset the database.
+For testing locally, stop the development server and reset the database.
-To reset database and run the test suite, run
+The following resets the database and runs the test suite:

 ```bash
 source setup_test.sh